AllanChain/zotero-arxiv-workflow/README.md

 >
 > It is not trivial to correctly find the published version.
 If it fails, you'd better add the journal article item manually and use the merge feature this plugin provides.

 If a published version is found, a new item will be created automatically and the published PDF will be downloaded.
-Then the preprint item and the newly created journal item will be merged.
+Then the preprint item and the newly created journal item will be merged with the same logic as mentioned earlier.

 ### 🌐 Download published PDF